 The IRRV Honours qualification is the highest level of professional qualification offered by the Institute.

-If successful, students become full corporate members of the institute and can use the designatory letters IRRV (Hons) after their name.
+If successful, the candidate would become an Honours member of the institute and be able to use the designatory letters IRRV (Hons) after their name.
 This gives an enhanced status to the practitioner as the designation shows that the individual has attained a high level of technical knowledge and professional competence in their field of expertise.

-For full details of the Honours qualification and how to enrol, please click on the links below.
+For full deatils of the Honours qualification guidance and regulations, please click on the links below.